 What Is a Digital Garden?

-A digital garden is a collection of interconnected notes and ideas that grow and evolve over time, nlike a blog (which publishes polished, finished pieces), a digital garden embraces work-in-progress.
-Notes exist on a spectrum from seedlings (rough ideas) to evergreen (well-developed, frequently updated).
+A digital garden is a collection of interconnected notes and ideas that grow and evolve publicly over time.
+Unlike a blog that publishes polished, finished pieces, a digital garden embraces work-in-progress.
+Notes exist on a spectrum from seedlings (rough ideas) to evergreen (well-developed, frequently updated), and visitors work through non-linearly through connections.

 Core Principles